Please refer to our Key Dates page for the timetabled dates.

 The Governors’ Entrance Examination consists of three separate papers and are separated into Part I and Part II.
 These tests have been designed to identify the most able candidates and children of average or below average ability are likely to find them very difficult.
 The tests are considered to be valid, reliable and fair.

-Part 1 – Verbal Reasoning – (takes place early in September)
+Part 1 – Verbal Reasoning –

 This test takes approximately one hour to deliver and is provided by GL Assessment.
 There are normally four test sessions spread throughout the day.